Lesson 5: How Do You Trade in the Forex Market?

 Lesson Highlights

-• Starting trading in forex is relatively straightforward.
+• Trading forex is relatively straightforward.

 • Brokers will require specific personal and financial information before you can set up a trading account.